AN INTREPID REPORTER IN RURAL AMERICA

-My work showcases the lives of those living in rural Alaska, and how the political and environmental world affects them.
+My work showcases the lives of those living in rural America, and how the political and environmental world affects them.

 LOCAL AND REGIONAL REPORTING